 A little about me...

 I became a teacher so that I could make a positive impact on my community.
-I have been Blessed to teach in the Rootstown community for 20 years and appreciate the opportunity to share my love of history with my students.
+I have been Blessed to teach in the Rootstown community for over 20 years and appreciate the opportunity to share my love of history with my students.

 I have two Bachelor's Degrees; the first from The Ohio State University in History (minor in English) the second from The University of Akron in Secondary Education concentration in History and English/Language Arts.
 In addition I have earned a Master's Degree in Secondary Education (also from U of A).